7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Time for a wardrobe re-up.

-If you're thinking that saying something is "dated" and should be removed from one's closet immediately is a bit dramatic, I don't disagree with you.
+If you're thinking that saying something is dated and should be removed from one's closet immediately is a bit dramatic, I don't disagree with you.
 I think that people should wear whatever they want and that the rapid pace of the fashion cycle can be kind of annoying.
-But I also think that sometimes people want to be informed about what's "in" and "out" as opposed to taking the time to research the runways and what celebrities and fashion people are wearing.
+But I also think that sometimes people want to be informed about what's in and out as opposed to taking the time to research the runways and what celebrities and fashion people are wearing.
 That's my job, so I'm here to make it easy for you.
 The category?
 Basics.

 Removing: Cargo Joggers